-It is understandable and very normal to not feel OK in challenging times such as these.
-On average 1 in 5 people (20%) will experience a mental health issue EVERY YEAR.
-Mental health problems are the third biggest health problem in Australia, after heart disease and cancer.
-While this may feel distressing, you are not alone and there is support out there for you.
+It is understandable and very normal not to feel OK in challenging times such as these.
+On average, 1 in 5 people (20%) will experience a mental health issue EVERY YEAR.
+Mental health problems are the third most significant health problem in Australia, after heart disease and cancer.
+While this may feel distressing, you are not alone, and there is support out there for you.

 There is more to asking R-U-OK?
 Knowing what to say if someone says they're not OK could change a life.
-To keep the conversation going you might say something like, "What's been happening?" or "How long have you felt that way?"
-Listen with an open mind to what they have to say and ask them what you can do to help, make sure when you are asking some is ok, that you have time and a place where you can chat.
+To keep the conversation going, you might say something like, "What's been happening?" or "How long have you felt that way?"
+Listen with an open mind to what they have to say and ask them what you can do to help.
+Make sure when you are asking, you are clear about what is okay, that you have time, and that you have a place where you can chat.

-If you’re feeling well and able to support someone, practically or emotionally, here are some practical things that you can to do improve your mental health and others.
-Going into a period of social distancing, self-isolation or quarantine may feel daunting or overwhelming, and can contribute to feelings of helplessness and fear.
+If you’re feeling well and able to support someone, practically or emotionally, here are some practical things that you can do to improve your mental health and others.
+Entering a period of social distancing, self-isolation, or quarantine may feel daunting or overwhelming and can contribute to feelings of helplessness and fear.
 So here are some things that may help you through this period.

 MENTALLY HEALTHY WORKPLACE | In a mentally healthy workplace: